robfreud/robfreud/README.md

 ### Hi there 👋
 At GitHub I'm part of the Sales organization, helping customers adopt GitHub!

+📫 I'm located in Hillsborough, NC

 Here is a list of things I enjoy:

 * Spending time with my wife Molly and 3 boys, Will, Ayden and Robert
-* Camping, hiking and exploring the outdoors in North Carolina
+* Camping, hiking and exploring the outdoors
 * All things automotive related, including working on, driving and ogling cars.

 ![Uhwarrie National Forest, Uhwarrie, NC, USA](https://user-images.githubusercontent.com/5589379/120681604-8b24ff80-c469-11eb-96ee-349b832823d4.jpg) Camping at the Uhwarrie National Forest in April, 2021